AndrewSamaha/bitwars/docs/requirements/entity-intents.md

 - **Client Prediction**
   - Client mirrors static data (cooldowns, ranges, costs) for UX; authoritative resolution stays server-side.
   - If client lacks script parity, treat predictions as hints and reconcile from server updates.

+- **Ability Library Resolution**
+  - Ability references resolve through a match-scoped Ability Library mapping `ability_id -> current_version`.
+  - New validations/executions use the current ability version.
+In-progress actions continue with the version they started with until completion/interrupt.
+  - Queued intents referencing older versions attempt auto-migration to the current version if compatible; otherwise they retain their original version or surface a warning and allow cancel with refund policy (see ADR-002).

 ## Queues, Chaining, and Grouping